isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1304.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+Fleet Safety and Fleet Management System

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Subscription / Leasing for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+N.A.

 ### Contact Information
-Company Name:GRID PLUS PTE LTD <br>Web URL: WWW.GRIDPLUS.COM.SG <br>Contact Hotline: 63841151 <br>Contact Email: enquiry@gridplus.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.